thoughtspot/thoughtspot.github.io/_admin/backup-restore/how-to-create-a-schedule.md

 |1|...|12|13|14|15|16|17|18|19|20R|21|22R|23R|24R|

-What if you changed the `period` frequncy to every 2 hours?
+What if you changed the `period` frequency to every 2 hours?
 What would you have retained in your buckets at hour 24?

 |1|...|12| |14| |16| |18R| |20R| |22R| |24R|